-The Master of Science (M.S.Ed.) program is for students wishing to continue their professional education.
-The M.S.Ed. program is designed for applicants who have completed a baccalaureate degree and who are seeking to get into the field of education at a post-secondary level.
-Options for Building Level Administration and Curriculum and Instruction are available besides the general M.S.Ed.
+The Master of Science in Education (M.S.
+Ed.) program is for students wishing to continue their professional education.
+The M.S.
+Ed. program is designed for applicants who have completed a baccalaureate degree and who are seeking to get into the field of education at a post-secondary level.
+Options for Building Level Administration and Curriculum and Instruction are available.